dosisod/skull/docs/parse/ast/node.md

 If all the args match, return last token matched, else, the passed `token`.

 #### `ast_node_t *make_ast_tree(const wchar_t *code)`
-makes an AST (abstract syntax tree) from a given string.
+Makes an AST (abstract syntax tree) from a given string.